Robotics-and-Dynamical-Systems-Lab/RAS545/Final_Project/instructions.md

 - Record all information you need beforehand.
 - Write error-proof code.
 - Do not copy from others.
 Mistakes might cost you.
-- Take printouts of the maze and test your algorithm several times on various 4x4 mazes.
+- Take printouts of the maze (of the size of the plastic board) and test your algorithm several times on various 4x4 mazes.
 - Operate the robot with care.
 Always ensure that your teammate assists in stopping the robot during emergency.
 - Test the digital twin's results manually before running the socket program.
 - Make sure to wait for the robot to complete the previous command before executing the next.
 Make use of the wait_command_done() command.
 Failing to do so might cause the robot to malfunction.